faustlarsen/pig-latin/README.md

 Here are the rules of Pig Latin:

- - for words beginning with a vowel, add "way to the end.
+ - For words beginning with a vowel, add "way to the end.
  - For words beginning with one or more consonants, move all of the first consecutive consonants to the end, and add "ay".
  - If the first consonants include "qu", move the "u" along with the "q".
 Don't forget about words like "squeal" where "qu" doesn't come first!
  - For words beginning with "y", treat "y" as a consonant.